MiraiChan/MiraiChan/README.md

 [MovieQuiz-ios](https://github.com/MiraiChan/MovieQuiz-ios)
 \
-The first fully functional attractive and user-friendly mobile application.
+My first fully functional attractive and user-friendly mobile application.
 The main goals and objectives of the project included:
 - Creation of a user interface (UI).
 - Organization of the project structure: Separation of files and resources into appropriate folders (Presentation, Models, Services, Helpers, Resources) in order to conveniently and logically manage the code.